jbkunst/kunstomverse/README.md

 <!-- badges: end -->

-The goal of kunstomverse is a custom tidyverse package:
+The goal of kunstomverse is to be a custom tidyverse package among other
+things:

   - Load some missing packages that tidyverse don’t load: scales, lubridate, broom.